dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 _death tests_.
 More generally, any test that checks that a program terminates (except by throwing an exception) in an expected fashion is also a death test.

-Note that if a piece of code throws an exception, we don't consider it "death" for the purpose of death tests, as the caller of the code could catch the exception and avoid the crash.
+Note that if a piece of code throws an exception, we don'type consider it "death" for the purpose of death tests, as the caller of the code could catch the exception and avoid the crash.
 If you want to verify exceptions thrown by your code, see [Exception Assertions](#ExceptionAssertions).